Meal Plan Info for Students

 All residents are required to have a meal plan, it is mandatory.
 If you have a dietary restriction and are unable to eat on campus, please come to the ClipperCard office and we will work together with Chartwells Food Services to find the best solution to fit your needs.

 Commuters who are full time day students are automatically given the commuter meal plan every semester.
 This plan is mandatory for all first year students (Freshman and first year Transfer students).
 If you are an upperclassman, the plan is voluntary and you may request be to be removed from it each semester.
 To do so, you need to drop the plan during the designated times at the start of each semester by contacting the Bursar or ClipperCard office.
-The deadline to drop the commuter meal plan for the fall 2013 semester is 3pm on September 27, 2013.
-After the deadline has past you will be required to keep the plan.
+The deadline to drop the commuter meal plan for the spring 2014 semester is 3 pm on January 31, 2014.
+After the deadline has past you are required to keep the plan.